Dometrain/deep-dive-typescript/7-runtime-validation/7.1-intro/readme.md

 # Zod

 TypeScript doesn't exist at runtime.
-So how do you assure runtime data is compatible with your types?
+So how we assure runtime data is compatible with our types?

-For that, you can use a runtime validation library.
-These libraries help you validate data at runtime, ensuring it matches the expected structure and types.
+For that, we can use a runtime validation library.

-There are a variety of libraries that can validate runtime data, and generate corresponding TypeScript types.
 Three of the most popular are:

 - Zod
 - ArkType
 - Valibot

-In fact, there's a standard for this called [Standard Schema](https://github.com/standard-schema/standard-schema?tab=readme-ov-file#what-schema-libraries-implement-the-spec) that many of these libraries follow.
+In fact, there's a standard for this called [Standard Schema](https://github.com/standard-schema/standard-schema?tab=readme-ov-file#what-schema-libraries-implement-the-spec) that these libraries follow.
 This standard defines a common way to describe and validate data structures, making it easier to work with different libraries.
 [Many popular tools](https://github.com/standard-schema/standard-schema?tab=readme-ov-file#what-schema-libraries-implement-the-spec) can work with any library that follows this standard.

-In this course, we'll use Zod.
+We'll use Zod.
 It's popular and easy to use.

 Zod is a TypeScript-first schema declaration and validation library.
-It ensures your data is correct at runtime.
+It ensures your data is correct at runtime, and we can generate TypeScript types from it too.

 Zod isn't part of TypeScript.
 It's a separate library.
 But it's designed to work well with TypeScript.
-It's a great way to ensure your data is correct at runtime.
+It's a great way to ensure your data is correct at runtime, and I find it's so essential that I use it in all my TypeScript projects.

 ## Installation